maraspain/Diana-policies/privacy-policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [your-email@example.com].
+If you have any questions about this Privacy Policy, please contact us at [marina.ochirova@kurelabs.es].